The first run

 But what should happen when the game starts before the main menu is shown?

-Well, that’s also handled by this script using an “init” event.
+Well, that’s also handled by the same script by using an init event.

-Thus, we don’t default to any main menu scene by default.
-We’ve added a stock main menu for convenience, though, which we can load now.
+Thus, we don’t default to any main menu scene.
+We’ve added a stock main menu for convenience, though, which we will load now.

 :init